robertpitt/Google-Plus-javascript-API/readme.md

 ###using the option params argument

-When using the optional params in the method calls, you do not ahve to any form of encoding as this is done for you, so if i wanted to search for people named **Robert Pitt** as well as set the pageLimit to 5, i can call the following:
+When using the optional params in the method calls, you do not have to any form of encoding as this is done for you, so if i wanted to search for people named **Robert Pitt** as well as set the `maxResults` to 5, I can call the following:

 ```
-GooglePlusAPI.searchPeople('Robert Pitt', {pageLimit: 5}, function(error, result){
+GooglePlusAPI.searchPeople('Robert Pitt', {maxResults: 5}, function(error, result){
     if(error)
     {
         console.log('Error ' + error.code + ': ' + error.message);